ArhanChaudhary/NAND/README.md

 ```
 You may be startled to notice that after a few seconds, the program will crash with "ERR6", or a [heap overflow](https://en.wikipedia.org/wiki/Heap_overflow)!

 Jack is a [manually memory managed](https://en.wikipedia.org/wiki/Manual_memory_management) programming language.
-This means you have to be vigilant with properly deallocating memory that is no longer needed, or else the Jack OS will think otherwise and facilitate a [memory leak](https://en.wikipedia.org/wiki/Memory_leak).
+This means you must be vigilant to properly deallocate memory that is no longer needed, or else the Jack OS will think otherwise and facilitate a [memory leak](https://en.wikipedia.org/wiki/Memory_leak).
 The best practice advice is to feature a `dispose` method for each class that represents an object that properly encapsulates this deallocation.
 Thus, when objects are no longer needed, you can call their `dispose` methods to ensure you won't eventually run out of heap memory.

 If you've programmed in other manually memory managed languages, like C, this should look very familiar.
 One key difference is the Jack OS stores arrays and strings on the heap rather than on the stack, hinting to why the program crashes with a heap overflow.